120 Total Credits Required

 To receive a bachelor’s degree from Concordia University, St. Paul, all undergraduate students must complete the general education requirements.
 The online bachelor’s degree in psychology also requires 44 credit hours of coursework covering developmental psychology, research methods, foundations of counseling, learning and memory, abnormal psychology, and social psychology.

-Placement in an internship convenient for you will provide an in-depth field experience to apply psychological theories and principles.
+Placement in an internship or research practicum will provide an in-depth field experience to apply psychological theories and principles.

 This course introduces the scientific study of behavior and mental processes.
 Psychological, behavioral, cognitive, humanistic, psychodynamic and social-cultural perspectives are explored.
 Topics such as scientific method, statistical reasoning, neuroscience, learning, cognitive processes, development, psychological adjustment, therapy, social psychology, diversity and community are studied.